YHA Manchester Hostel Contents:

 The tips will be published in an upcoming YHA newsletter so make sure to sign up!

 Now back to the black sambucas.
 When it comes to shots, I like not to take responsibility for actually drinking them – so the blame here goes to Olly and Amy!
 Although I can’t be mad because these two were so much fun that I ended up ordering more wine at the hostel bar just to stay and have a laugh with them.

 And if you’re lucky during your stay at YHA Manchester you may also get Amy’s big smile welcoming you to breakfast in the morning!

 Bright and spacious, the four-bed female dorm I stayed in offered the perfect base for exploring the city of Manchester.

 Whilst it was a little warm at night even with the window open, this can be expected in the middle of summer (yes… even a British summer gets warm!) and I still slept like a baby thanks to the thick and cosy mattresses.

-The bar area to the right of reception is very cosy, so there were some groups drinking there before heading in to town on the Friday night.
-It also turns in to a great place to end your night, with the option to order pizza until 5am in the morning!
+The bar area to the right of reception is very cosy, so there were some groups drinking there before heading into town on Friday night.
+It also turns in to a great place to end your night, with the option to order pizza until 5 am in the morning!

-Whilst YHA are often known for their school groups, one thing I really enjoyed about the atmosphere at YHA Manchester was that there seemed to be quite a few solo travellers, or solo tourists on a weekend break from other cities in the UK, which is how I ended up with this fab t-shirt from a Hungarian girl living and working in London…
+While YHA are often known for their school groups, one thing I really enjoyed about the atmosphere at YHA Manchester was that there seemed to be quite a few solo travellers, or solo tourists on a weekend break from other cities in the UK.
+Which is how I ended up with this fab t-shirt from a Hungarian girl living and working in London…

 If you’re on a really tight budget and can’t stretch to some of the fab meals on offer in the bar, YHA Manchester offers the use of a guest kitchen so you can really make yourself feel at home by cooking for yourself and your roommates.